 Having a Video is Nice

-You may also want to provide some video (provide link to my video info).
+You may also want to provide some video.
 Sending DVD’s is quickly becoming the thing of the past.
 Post your video to YouTube and include the link in your resume.
 The video should be only a couple minutes long.

 The video should include a “full swing, a three-quarter swing, a couple of pitch shots and your putting stroke, if at all possible, plus a shot from behind and a swing facing the camera.”
 Frank Mantua